Sukhija-Aniket/80211bd-heterogeneousPlatooning-EDCA-ReliabilityStudy/README.md

 ## Support

+For assistance with issues related to this project, you can:
-For support, please open an issue in the GitHub repository, or contact the project maintainers directly.
+- Open an issue directly in the GitHub repository for bug reports, feature requests, or other discussions.
+- Contact the project maintainers via email for direct support at b20081@students.iitmandi.ac.in

+Please include a detailed description of your issue or inquiry for more efficient support.

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ---